q3769/semver-maven-plugin/README.md

 ```
 $ mvn semver:patch -DskipOnZero=true
 ```
 increments 1.2.3 into 1.2.4.
-However, will leave 1.3.0 unchanged because you said "don't do it if the target number is zero".
+However, will leave 1.3.0 unchanged because in this case the target patch number is 0, and you said "Don't do it if the target number is zero".

 ### Finalize current version